Fredrik2002/f1-25-telemetry-application/README.md

 ## ✏️ To-do list <a id="to-do-list"></a>
 * Fix the issue with weather Forecast Sample in 100% (Too many samples ?)
 * Improve the overall appearance of the app (flag apparition, title)
+* Track a bug where all not cars are shown in the minimap during full qualifying session
+* Track a bug in full qualifying, session.nb_players might return 8 if 2 players retired instead of 10 anyway